awsdocs/aws-codeartifact-user-guide/doc_source/getting-started-console.md

 1. Return to the CodeArtifact console\.
 If your **my\-repo** repository is open, refresh the page\.
 Otherwise, in the navigation pane, choose **Repositories**, and then choose **my\-repo**\.

     Under **Packages**, you should see the npm library, or package, that you installed\.
 You can choose the name of the package to view its version and status\.
-You can choose its latest version to view package details such as dependencies, files, and more\.
+You can choose its latest version to view package details such as dependencies, assets, and more\.
 **Note**
  There may be a delay between when you install the package and when it is ingested into your repository\.

 1. To avoid further AWS charges, delete the resources that you used during this tutorial:

-   1. From the navigation pane, choose **Repositories**\.
+   1. In the navigation pane, choose **Repositories**\.

    1. Choose **npm\-store**, choose **Delete**, and then follow the steps to delete the repository\.

    1. Choose **my\-repo**, choose **Delete**, and then follow the steps to delete the repository\.

-   1. From the navigation pane, choose **Domains**\.
+   1. In the navigation pane, choose **Domains**\.

    1. Choose **my\-domain**, choose **Delete**, and then follow the steps to delete the domain\.
 **Note**